userlandkernel/iokitstuff/README.md

 One day it may or may not enhance bug life.

 ## Whats in it
-- IOAccelerator (Weird shit going on their, shared memory.
-Seems physmem backed.
-Managed to crash the GPU while fuzzing).
+- IOAccelerator (Weird shit going on in there, crashed the GPU while fuzzing).
 - IOSurfaceRoot (Not even halfly implemented, too lazy as the framework's private headers should be enough).
 - IOMobileFramebuffer (Implemented as much as I know about).